Wightman axioms: W0 (assumptions of relativistic quantum mechanics)

 and is independent of which representative vectors Ψ and Φ are chosen.

 The theory of symmetry is described according to Wigner.
-This is to take advantage of the successful description of relativistic particles by Eugene Paul Wigner in his famous paper of 1939, see Wigner's classification.
+This is to take advantage of the successful description of relativistic particles by E. P. Wigner in his famous paper of 1939; see Wigner's classification.
 Wigner postulated the transition probability between states to be the same to all observers related by a transformation of special relativity.
 More generally, he considered the statement that a theory be invariant under a group G to be expressed in terms of the invariance of the transition probability between any two rays.
 The statement postulates that the group acts on the set of rays, that is, on projective space.
 Let (a, L) be an element of the Poincaré group (the inhomogeneous Lorentz group).
 Thus, a is a real Lorentz four-vector representing the change of spacetime origin x ↦ x − a, where x is in the Minkowski space M4, and L is a Lorentz transformation, which can be defined as a linear transformation of four-dimensional spacetime preserving the Lorentz distance c2t2 − x⋅x of every vector (ct, x).
 Then the theory is invariant under the Poincaré group if for every ray Ψ of the Hilbert space and every group element (a, L) is given a transformed ray Ψ(a, L) and the transition probability is unchanged by the transformation:

 Wigner's theorem says that under these conditions, the transformation on the Hilbert space are either linear or anti-linear operators (if moreover they preserve the norm, then they are unitary or antiunitary operators); the symmetry operator on the projective space of rays can be lifted to the underlying Hilbert space.
 This being done for each group element (a, L), we get a family of unitary or antiunitary operators U(a, L) on our Hilbert space, such that the ray Ψ transformed by (a, L) is the same as the ray containing U(a, L)ψ.
 If we restrict attention to elements of the group connected to the identity, then the anti-unitary case does not occur.